RustaceansKenya/driver-development-book/driver_book/src/bare_metal/no_std/pracs_1.md

 }
 ```

-If you run this code, you get 3 compilation errors.
+If you build this code, you get 3 compilation errors.
 1. error 1: cannot find macro `println` in this scope
 2. error 2: `#[panic_handler]` function required, but not found
 3. error 3: unwinding panics are not supported without std